-The LADAP is a collective impact plan that outlines 11 overarching goals, organized under six focus areas, and identifies 18 supporting strategies to improve quality of life for older adults, adults with disabilities, and caregivers particularly those from communities of color and other underserved groups in Santa Rosa and Sonoma Valley.
+The LADAP is a collective impact plan that outlines 11 overarching goals, organized under six focus areas, and identifies 18 supporting strategies to improve quality of life for older adults, adults with disabilities, and caregivers-particularly those from communities of color and other underserved groups in Santa Rosa and Sonoma Valley.

-Each strategy includes examples of potential implementation actions and a preliminary feasibility assessment, noting potential partners, timelines, and available funding sources.
+Each strategy includes example implementation actions and a preliminary feasibility assessment, noting potential partners, timelines, and available funding sources.
 However, this is not an implementation plan.
 The actions are illustrative and will need to be clarified, expanded, and supplemented through future planning.

-Sonoma County's Master Plan for Aging Action Teams will incorporate LADAP strategies into their work, but advancing this plan will also require strong coordination and collaboration across County departments, city leadership, community partners, and funders.
+Sonoma County's Master Plan for Aging Action Teams will incorporate LADAP strategies into their work, but advancing this plan will also require strong coordination across County departments and deep collaboration with community partners and funders.